abhiverse01/the-coders-handbook/Becoming an Expert Coder/H. Coding for Performance.md

 **Profiling** and **Benchmarking** are techniques used to measure the performance of your code, helping you identify bottlenecks and optimize your application for speed and efficiency.

 - **Profiling:**
-  - **Purpose:** Profiling helps you analyze the runtime behavior of your code, focusing on where your application spends the most time and which functions or methods are consuming the most resources (CPU, memory).
+  - **Purpose:** Profiling helps you analyze the runtime behaviour of your code, focusing on where your application spends the most time and which functions or methods are consuming the most resources (CPU, memory).
   - **Types of Profilers:**
     - **CPU Profilers:** Measure the time each function or method spends executing.
 Example tools include `cProfile` in Python, and `perf` in Linux.
     - **Memory Profilers:** Track memory usage by your application, identifying memory leaks or excessive memory consumption.
 Example tools include `memory_profiler` in Python, and `Valgrind` in C/C++.